date of release of the Appeal - spring 2019

 To the attention of the French Council of the Muslim Faith and the rector of the Great Mosque of Paris

-- the prospects opened up by the symposium on the future of circumcision, organized in 2015 by the Association des Médecins Israélites de France and the Fonds Social Juif Unifié, and taking into account that the Bar Mitzvah is held at the age of 13 (see our open letter to Jewish religious leaders);
+- the findings made by the symposium on the future of circumcision, organized in 2015 by the Association des Médecins Israélites de France and the Fonds Social Juif Unifié, and taking into account that the Bar Mitzvah is held at the age of 13 (see our open letter to Jewish religious leaders);

-- that studies recognized by the World Health Organization, according to which circumcision reduces the risk of HIV infection from women to men in the case of vaginal penetration, make it questionable to prohibit this option for individuals at the age to have such relations, with a significant number of young people exploring this type of relation from the age of 13, according to available statistics;
+- the studies recognized by the World Health Organization, according to which circumcision reduces the risk of HIV infection from women to men in the case of vaginal penetration.
+Although they are controversial, these studies make it questionable to prohibit this option for individuals at the age to have such relations (which a non-negligible number of young people explore from the age of 13, according to available statistics);

 - that from the age of 13, a young person is considered sufficiently responsible for his or her actions to be put in prison (in France);